ces3001/tasklist/README.md

 - `taggedTasksFromAnywhere`: if true, include tasks from all other pages, where the task's text matches any of the aliases of thePage, which ought to include a tag, and also could include any string
 - `tasksFromTaggedPages`: if true, bring in all tasks from any page that contains thePage's associated tag (the first alias with `#`), unless they contain either #multiproject or #ignoretasks tags. !!
 If any task on a page is marked with our tag, it will bring in ALL tasks from that page.
 - `tasksFromIncludedPages`: if true, look at includeTasksFrom field, and pull tasks in from those pages.
 - `ifTaskTaggedThenOnlyIfOurTag`: if true, will only include a task if a) it contains our tag, or b) contains no tag, and matches one of our aliases.
 This allows us to filter out tasks that may match our non-tag alias by accident.
-For example, "Ian" is an alias to my brother, but I don't want that match "Ian Baker", so I tag the Ian Baker tasks with a tag for that project #project/IanBaker, and it will no longer match my brother's project because he has a different tag (e.g. #family/brother).
-In other words, if a task has been found which matchs a non-tag alias (simple words) of thePage, it will be ignored if it contains a tag that isn't thePage's tag.
+For example, "George" is an alias to my brother, but I don't want that match "George Clooney", so I tag the George Clooney tasks with a tag for that project #project/GeorgeClooney, and it will no longer match my brother's project because he has a different tag (e.g. #family/brother).
+In other words, if a task has been found which matches a non-tag alias (simple words) of thePage, it will be ignored if it contains a tag that isn't thePage's tag.
 - `includeSection`: if true, will group tasks by section, as well as file
-summary: if true, show "From x: 25 tasks" or "No available tasks." summary line (e.g. turn off (set to false) when doing concatenating task lists from various files)
+- `summary`: if true, show "From <x>: 25 tasks" or "No available tasks." summary line (e.g. turn off (set to false) when doing concatenating task lists from various files)

 # Known Issues
 - If a page has a task with a tag, even if completed, then all tasks on that page will be seen when tasksFromTaggedPages=True in a query from the "master" page of that tag.
 The desired result would be that only that task be recognized as tagged, not the whole page (and thus every task).